Disposable links vs actual secret management.

 Ready for real secret management?

-One price.
+Simple pricing.
 No per-seat charges.
 Unlimited users.

-Billed in GBP.
+Billed monthly in GBP.

 - Unlimited Secrets & Requests